nurul-umbhiya/easy-student-results/readme.txt

 = 1.4 =

 * Added uninstall.php file, now you can delete all plugins data while deleting this plugin.
-A new settings options is added under basic settings section.
+A new settings options is added under General Settings section.
 * Solved a issue with multisite installation.
 * Added Total Obtained Marks for [esr_results] and [esr_results2] shortcode
 * Fixed a PHP notice for [esr_results2] shortcode